What are you looking for?

 New ways to travel.
 What will tourism be like in the coming years?

 Think about traveling.
 What image comes to mind?
-Now take the beach away.
-And the plane And the suitcase Even the cell phone.
+Now take away the beach.
+And the plane.
+And the suitcase.
+Even your cell phone.
 In this workshop, we will explore other ways of traveling and understanding tourism.
 We will talk about new trends and traveler segments, and we will reflect on the challenges facing the tourism sector in the coming years.
-If you're thinking of going into the industry, don't hesitate to attend.
+If you are thinking about dedicating yourself to the sector, do not hesitate to attend.

 Coca-Cola is happiness.
-Nike is superior.
+Nike is self-improvement.
 And what is the Costa Brava?
-And the snow Piri?
-In this workshop, we will introduce the first notions of brand creation, talk about tourism marketing and analyze how destinations employ strategies to differentiate themselves and value their heritage and attractions, both tangible and intangible, through communication and social networks
+And the Pyrenees?
+In this workshop, we will introduce the first notions of brand creation, talk about tourism marketing and analyze how destinations undertake strategies to differentiate themselves and highlight their heritage and attractions, both tangible and intangible, through communication and social networks.

 FORMATION: Joana Mir | ADDRESSED TO: Baccalaureate and training cycles | DURATION: 1/1,5 hours |PLACES: 30 students